Icenium/bond-content/3-store-in-cloud.md

 <hr data-action="end" />

 You are now looking at your Telerik Platform home screen, which lists all workspaces on your account.
 Workspaces are a way of organizing your projects.
 You can use them to manage team members, permissions, and more.
-For now you have a single “Photo Manager” (TODO: What will we name their workspace?) workspace that contains the AppBuilder project you've been working on.
+For now you have a single “Photo Album app” workspace that contains the AppBuilder project you've been working on.
 Your next step is to create a Backend Services Project and incorporate it into your project.

 <hr data-action="start" />

 #### Action

 * a.
-Click on the “Photo Manager” workspace to enter it.
+Click on the “Photo Album app workspace to enter it.
 * b.
-Within the “Photo Manager” workspace, click the “Create project” button, and then select “Backend Services project”.
+Within the “Photo Album app” workspace, click the “Create project” button, and then select “Backend Services project”.
 * c.
-Give your project a name — for instance “Photo Manager Backend” — and then click “Create project”.
+Give your project a name — for instance “Photo Album Backend” — and then click “Create project”.
 * d.
 Click the “API Keys” menu option.
 * e.
 Copy the API key shown under the “API Key” heading and paste it somewhere convenient; you'll need it to complete the next step.